 Principal: Jeremy “Paco” Furlan

 From transitional kindergarten to 5th grade, students at Malcolm X School know that it is an exciting place to be!
 The talented teaching staff provides rigorous instruction in all content areas, enriched by the integration of the visual and performing arts into the curriculum.
 In 2016 the California Department of Education recognized Malcolm X as a Gold Ribbon School, and the school also received the Title One Academic Achievement Award and the Exemplary Arts Program Award.
 The entire Malcolm X community is committed to building on this tradition of excellence in academics and in the arts.

 Principal: Alexander Hunt

-Oxford School is a small school tucked into the hillside in north Berkeley with approximately 300 students in 14 classrooms.
+Oxford School is a small school in West Berkeley with approximately 300 students in 14 classrooms.
 The small size of the school combined with the excellent staff and the strong support from families makes it a wonderful community.

 It is difficult for a visitor not to be distracted by the charm of Rosa Parks’s campus.
 Built in the form of a child-friendly village, the school is comprised of small, colorful buildings surrounding a central play yard.
 The multi-purpose center stands to one side, overlooking the playing field.
 The center is home to the Bayer Children’s Science Center, the hub of the school’s magnet environmental science theme.